Coronavirus in Cumbria and the Lake District

 Lake District National Park signs were covered over at the height of the coronavirus crisis

-The national lock down imposed by the Government also applied to the whole of Cumbria, including the high places.
+The national lock down imposed by the Government also applied to the whole of Cumbria and the Lake District, including the high places.

 The Lake District and Cumbria opened to day visitors